 In July 2014, Neil was selected to be Parliamentary Private Secretary (PPS) to Rt Hon John Hayes MP’s, the then Minister of State for Transport.
 This allowed him to liaise regularly with Ministers at the Department for Transport and raise key transport issues, such as the upgrading of the road network in Devon and the South West.

 Upon his re-election in 2015, Neil was elected as Chair of the EFRA Select Committee.
 This follows on from Neil’s experience in the European Parliament, where he was Chair of the Agriculture and Rural Development Committee.
-In his time as EFRA Chair, Neil has led inquiries into flood prevention, air quality and the EU’s Common Agricultural Policy.
+In his first term as EFRA Chair, Neil has led inquiries into flood prevention, air quality and the EU’s Common Agricultural Policy.

-Neil also takes a very keen interest in animal welfare and has recently launched a select committee inquiry into the treatment of domestic pets, including cats, dogs and horses.
+Neil also takes a very keen interest in animal welfare and launched a select committee inquiry into the treatment of domestic pets, including cats, dogs and horses.
 The EFRA Committee has also submitted a report to Government on the treatment of greyhounds in the racing industry.

 Neil’s other interests include the politics of Africa.
 During the 2000 Presidential elections in Zimbabwe, he acted as an election monitor and criticised the conduct of Robert Mugabe’s regime.
 In 2008, Neil called on the British Government to reject the legitimacy of the ZANU-PF government and to recognise Morgan Tsvangirai’s MDC party as the democratically-elected Government of Zimbabwe.
 Following this, Robert Mugabe banned Neil from re-entering the country.
 The ban remains in place to this day.